Insigne gets Napoli back winning, Inter's woes continue

-Lorenzo Insigne scored the only goal to get Serie A runners-up Napoli back winning 1-0 against Fiorentina on Saturday ahead of next week's Champions League trip to Red Star Belgrade, but Inter Milan's woes were compounded with a shock 1-0 defeat to Parma ahead of their European opener against Tottenham.
+Lorenzo Insigne's second-half goal got Serie A runners-up Napoli back winning 1-0 against Fiorentina on Saturday ahead of next week's Champions League trip to Red Star Belgrade, but Inter Milan's woes were compounded with a shock 1-0 defeat to Parma ahead of their European opener against Tottenham.

-Lorenzo Insigne scored the only goal to get Serie A runners-up Napoli back winning 1-0 against Fiorentina on Saturday ahead of next week's Champions League trip to Red Star Belgrade, but Inter Milan's woes were compounded with a shock 1-0 defeat to Parma ahead of their European opener against Tottenham.
+Lorenzo Insigne's second-half goal got Serie A runners-up Napoli back winning 1-0 against Fiorentina on Saturday ahead of next week's Champions League trip to Red Star Belgrade, but Inter Milan's woes were compounded with a shock 1-0 defeat to Parma ahead of their European opener against Tottenham.

-Carlo Ancelotti's Napoli had fallen to their first defeat of the season before the international break 3-0 to Sampdoria in Genoa.
+Carlo Ancelotti's Napoli had fallen to their first defeat of the season before the international break 3-0 in Bologna.

-But Insigne broke through after 79 minutes in the San Paolo Stadium, whipping in his 50th Serie A goal following a cross from substitute Arkadiusz Milik.
+But Insigne broke through after 79 minutes in the San Paolo Stadium, whipping in his 50th Serie A goal following a cross from substitute Arkadiusz Milik, to inflict the first defeat of the season on Fiorentina.

-It handed Fiorentina -- who ended Napoli's title hopes last April -- their first defeat of the season.

-"In Genoa we weren't ill, we just had a little cold," said Ancelotti.
+"You can have an off day and that happens, but we gave a strong response on the pitch today," said Italian international Insigne.

 Napoli move up to second with nine points, equal with champions Juventus who host Sassuolo on Sunday with Cristiano Ronaldo still waiting for his first goal.

-Inter Milan's on-loan defender Federico Dimarco sealed victory for his new club Parma after 79 minutes in the San Siro.
+Inter Milan's troubles deepened with a brilliant winner from their on-loan defender Federico Dimarco, who sealed victory for his new club Parma after 79 minutes in the San Siro.

-"It's a painful defeat," said Inter coach Luciano Spalletti whose side drop to 12th just ahead of Parma.
+"It's a painful defeat," said Inter coach Luciano Spalletti whose side drop to 12th in the table just ahead of Parma.

-Inter have only four points from as many games ahead of their return to the Champions League for the first time since the 2011-2012 season.
+Inter have only four points from as many Serie A games ahead of their return to the Champions League for the first time since the 2011-2012 season.

 "When you find yourself with four points from four games in front of this crowd and considering the fixture list, it becomes difficult to find excuses," added Spalletti.